 This course is the first of two field instruction courses taken during the first year of the MSW degree program.
 It requires 225 hours of field learning within a social service setting.
 It provides students with opportunities to acquire skills in social work practice, to try out social work practice roles in the field, and to test in the field theories and principles learned in the classroom.
 Students are assigned to social service agencies and learn by directly participating in the delivery of social services under the supervision of professional social workers and faculty.
-In addition to completing hours in their field placement, students are required to attend 14 one-hour seminar sessions throughout the semester.
+The hourse provided to the angecy are part of field instruction and a salary will not be pvoided.
+In addition to completing hours in their field placement, students are required to attend 14 hours of seminar sessions throughout the semester.
 Seminar sessions will allow students the opportunity to further process experiences in the field placement and to connect those experiences to social work knowledge, values, and skills.

 Corequisite: SWK 516